ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-02-11-lake-hodges.md

 Here and there along the shoreline, I came across rusted cans, empty plastic containers, a sheet of plywood, and a soggy square of carpet.
 I wondered how it had come to be here.

+*Father, my heart grieves the way we mistreat your creation.
+Forgive us.*

 ![A rusted can on the shore](https://cdn.ryanlwentzel.com/assets/img/photos/20250210-IMG_0377.webp)

 I had a pair of binoculars with me — this area is one of my favorite birding spots.
 I watched a Black Phoebe deftly pick off flying insects while a trio of Song Sparrows took turns bathing at the water's edge.
 A Spotted Towhee called from the bushes, its voice sharp, irritated.
 Nearby, several Lesser Goldfinches searched for seeds.
 The males were decked out in smart black caps with bright yellow underparts.
 A solitary Spotted Sandpiper scuttled along the waterline, bobbing its tail.

 Tree Swallows zipped through the air, twisting and turning, flapping and gliding, their iridescent blue-green backs shimmering in the sunlight as they hunted for insects.

+*O God, what luminous beauty!
+Thank you.
+More, please!*

 <figure>
     <img src="https://cdn.ryanlwentzel.com/assets/img/photos/20250210-IMG_0368.webp" alt="Closeup photo of a feather">
     <figcaption>Who left this behind, I wonder?</figcaption>
 </figure>

 I spotted a female Belted Kingfisher perched atop the rusted remains of a tree-like steel beam in a marshy section near the pump station.
 I love these noisy, opinionated creatures.
 An illustration of one hangs on a wall in my study at the church.
+I hadn't seen one for quite some time.
+This was exciting!

 I watched as she scanned the water for fish.
 Then, after a few minutes, she took to flight, crossing to the other side of the lake.
 I followed her with my binoculars until she passed beyond their reach.

+*I want to sing, Lord.
+Thank you!*

 <figure>
     <img src="https://cdn.ryanlwentzel.com/assets/img/photos/20250210-IMG_0351.webp" alt="Near the pump station at Lake Hodges">